AdaCore/spark2014/docs/ug/gnatprove_by_example/manual_proof.rst

-The Coq input file associated to this postcondition can be produced by either selecting :menuselection:`SPARK --> Prove Check` and specifying ``Coq`` as alternate prover in GPS or by executing on the command-line:
+The Coq input file associated to this postcondition can be produced by either selecting :menuselection:`SPARK --> Prove Check` and specifying ``Coq`` as alternate prover in GNAT Studio or by executing on the command-line:

     ``gnatprove -P <prj_file>.gpr --limit-line=nonlinear.adb:4:11:VC_POSTCONDITION --prover=Coq``